Jackass Presents: Bad Grandpa: Plot

-Eighty-six-year-old Irving Zisman's celebration over the death of his wife, Ellie, is cut short when he gets stuck with his eight-year-old grandson, Billy, because his mother, Kimmie (Irving's daughter), violated her parole and consequently is going back to jail.
+86-year-old Irving Zisman's celebration over the death of his wife, Ellie, is cut short when he gets stuck with his eight-year-old grandson, Billy, because his mother, Kimmie (Irving's daughter), violated her parole and consequently is going back to jail.
 Kimmie urges Irving to make sure Billy makes it to his father.
-Irving and Billy get on a video call with Billy's deadbeat dad, Chuck, who instructs Irving to take Billy down to Raleigh, North Carolina by 2 P.M.
-Sunday.
+Irving and Billy get on a video call with Billy's deadbeat dad, Chuck, who instructs Irving to take Billy down to Raleigh, North Carolina by 2:00 PM on Sunday.

 To make money, Irving sells his former wife's belongings, and later calls over two men to get her dead body into the trunk of his car.
 They settle her corpse in, and Irving and Billy hit the road.
 Billy is hungry, so Irving pulls over to a nearby market.
 He tries to flirt with a woman, as Billy goes on a ride that seems to not work.
 Irving tries going on the ride and it springs off its base.

 Frustrated, Irving tries to ship Billy to North Carolina through the post office, but his attempt is not successful.
 Afterwards, he goes to play Bingo, leading to shenanigans between Irving and the other Bingo players, as Billy wanders off asking a random man to be his replacement dad.

 Billy gets hungry again, so the two go to a supermarket.
 Irving shoplifts and makes Billy and himself a sandwich while they are in the store.
 Irving is confronted by staff for stealing, but he and Billy manage to leave.

 Irving and Billy stop at a motel.
 Irving goes to a black men strip club so he could hook up with aroused women.
 He starts stripping as his testicles hang out of his underwear, disgusting the people in the club.